chetcutijc/LMML_VJ/README.md

 # LMML departures watch

-Watches departures from Malta (LMML) using OpenSky Network's free ADS-B data, and sorts what it finds into two categories on a small dashboard:
+Watches departures from Malta (LMML) using OpenSky Network's free ADS-B data, and sorts what it finds into three categories on a small dashboard:

 - **VistaJet** - ICAO callsign prefix `VJT`
 - **Military** - ICAO24 address falls in a known-military hex range
+- **Commercial** - everything else (mostly scheduled airline traffic, but technically any departure not caught by the two rules above)

 ## What this can and can't actually tell you

-Both categories only include aircraft that are actively broadcasting ADS-B. Anything that isn't - including any military aircraft genuinely trying to avoid tracking, which just turns its transponder off - simply won't appear.
+All three categories only include aircraft that are actively broadcasting ADS-B. Anything that isn't - including any military aircraft genuinely trying to avoid tracking, which just turns its transponder off - simply won't appear.
 This is a "what's visible" log, not a comprehensive one.